wp-plugins/poolparty-thesaurus/readme.txt

 No. It can be called whatever you like.
 You can enter a content if you like, but be careful with the shortcuts.

 = How do I add a thesaurus item?  =
-You will need a SKOS thesaurus management tool like PoolParty (http://poolparty.punkt.at/) to add/modify terms.
+You will need a SKOS thesaurus management tool like PoolParty (http://poolparty.biz) to add/modify terms.
 The glossary is generated automatically from the imported thesaurus or (public) SPARQL endpoint.

 = Where can I find SKOS thesauri on the web? =
 A good source for this is CKAN, see: http://ckan.net/package?tags=format-skos

+= How con I exclude certain text sections from parsing? = Enclose such text sections with preceding [ppt-noparse] and a final [/ppt-noparse]

 = How can I update the glossary? =
 Simply load the updated thesaurus again (admin area: *Settings* -> *PoolParty Thesaurus*).
 The old thesaurus will be overwritten.
 New or updated concepts will be recognized immediately by the link generator.